Auction Finance

 Brickflow is the best way to secure the most competitive auction finance in the UK, and quickly.
 It takes just three simple steps:

-With our live market search, it takes just seconds to enter the details of your property and compare loans from the breadth of the bridging market.
-You can find out exactly how much you can borrow and how much it will cost, with details on the latest interest rates, lender fees and maximum LTV ratios for your specific project.
-You can also model your project against live loan costs, so you can quickly check if your deal stacks (and calculate your maximum bidding price on the property).
+Enter the details of your property into our bridging loan calculator and compare loans from the breadth of the bridging market, instantly.
+Find out exactly how much you can borrow and at what cost, with details on the latest rates, lender fees and maximum LTV ratios for your specific project.

 What’s more, when you apply for auction bridging finance through Brickflow, you can use our 1x online application to apply to any lender.
 If one lender says no, instead of a new form fill, it’s one click to send to a different lender .
 It covers everything lenders need to know to make quick and reliable decisions.
 So you can secure your loan in days.

-Compare loans from 40+ auction finance lenders
+Compare loans from 50+ auction finance lenders

 See how much you could borrow against a specific project & at what rate